-[JP propose; CN oppose: Article 9quater.4
+[JP propose; CN/ASN/AU/KR oppose: Article 9quater.4

-Criminal liability for aiding and abetting
+Criminal Liability for Aiding and Abetting

-With respect to the offences specified in this paragraph, each Party shall ensure that criminal liability for aiding and abetting is available under its law.]
+With respect to the offences specified in this Article , each Party shall ensure that criminal liability for aiding and abetting is available under its law.]

-[JP propose; CN oppose: Article 9quater.5
+[JP propose; CN ; ASN/AU/KR oppose: Article 9quater.5

-Criminal liability of legal persons
+Criminal Liability of Legal Persons

-Each Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability, which may be criminal, of legal persons for the offences specified in this paragraph.
+Each Party shall adopt such measures as may be necessary, consistent with its legal principles, to establish the liability, which may be criminal, of legal persons for the offences specified in this Article .
 Such liability shall be without prejudice to the criminal liability of the natural persons who have committed the criminal offences.]

-[JP/KR propose: Article 9quater.6]
+[JP/KR/AU propose ; ASN oppose: Article 9quater.6]

-[JP propose: Forfeiture or destruction of all infringing goods, materials and implements used in the creation of the infringing goods
+[JP/KR propose: Forfeiture or Destruction of [KR oppose: All Infringing Goods, Materials and Implements Used in the Creation of the Infringing Goods]

-With respect to the offences specified in subparagraphs 1(a) through (e), each Party shall provide that its competent authorities have the authority to order the forfeiture or destruction of all infringing goods, [or] materials and implements used in the creation thereof.
+[KR oppose: With respect to the offences specified in Articles 9quater 1 through 9quater 5 ,] each Party shall provide that its [KR propose: judicial] [KR oppose: competent] authorities have the authority [KR propose: , except in exceptional cases,] to order [AU propose: at least for serious offences] the forfeiture or destruction of [KR oppose: all infringing goods] [KR propose: all counterfeit or pirated goods], [or] materials and implements used in the creation thereof.
 Each Party shall ensure that the forfeiture or destruction of such goods, [or] materials and implements thereof shall occur without compensation of any sort to the infringer.]

 [KR propose: 2.
 Each Party shall provide: